- Andrew Worthley

 - +44 (0)20 7404 0346

 When not lecturing at City or appearing in Court, Andrew can be found giving occasional lectures in theology and on the interplay between law, criminal justice, ethics and theology in various academic settings in the UK.
-He is also a keen gigging musician and recording artist whose music has been featured on BBC Radio 2 and 6 Music.
-He enjoys sport, politics, theology, good coffee and literature.
+He is also a keen gigging musician and recording artist and enjoys sport, politics, theology, good coffee and literature.

 - Ashfield, E., Chatting, D., Corben, P. and Emmet, D. (2014).
 Advocacy.
 Oxford University Press (UK).
 ISBN 978-0-19-871446-0.

 - The Guardian.
 Live Q&A: How to boost - not break - your career at the office party

 - Reminder: you could be sacked for tweeting entirely personal things.
 The Conversationhttps://theconversation.com/reminder-you-could-be-sacked-for-tweeting-entirely-personal-things-36042

 - Law and religion: happy marriage or estranged acquaintances?
 Ekklesiahttp://www.ekklesia.co.uk/node/17929

 - ‘I wish I had known how to be a good boss’.
 Legal Cheekhttp://www.legalcheek.com/lc-careers-posts/i-wish-i-had-known-how-to-be-a-good-boss/